yastchurka/42-Exams/README.md

 # 42-Exams
-Contains exercises solved as part of preparation for "42" exams
+Contains passed exercises solved as part of preparation for "42" exams

 Exam subjects can be found inside of the .c files